while-true-do/ansible-role-repo-mariadb/README.md

 Empty space for build-links, logos or something like this.

 # Ansible Role: Repo-MariaDB
-| This role installes yum repository for MariaDB from official [MariaDB Site](https://downloads.mariadb.org/mariadb/repositories/)
+| A role that installes yum repository for MariaDB from official [MariaDB Site](https://downloads.mariadb.org/mariadb/repositories/)

-- It will create MariaDB.repo under /etc/yum.repos.d
+- It will create MariaDB.repo in /etc/yum.repos.d/
-- It will import the rpm key from here [https://yum.mariadb.org/RPM-GPG-KEY-MariaDB]
+- It will import the rpm key from <https://yum.mariadb.org/RPM-GPG-KEY-MariaDB>

 ## Motivation

 This role is needed to get a proper repo for newer MariaDB versions on CentOS 7.

 ## Installation

 Install from [Ansible Galaxy](https://galaxy.ansible.com/while-true-do.repo-mariadb)

 ```